 In this first key step, we spend time deciding on a few things.

-- On the number of discrete model assets that need to be created for an acceptable amount of variance.
+1. On the number of discrete model assets that need to be created for an acceptable amount of variance.

 To better understand, let us look at the case of hangers.
-In general to generate a good amount of variance in the kind of hanger images we would be rendering, we felt it was best to divide it into three discrete parts; the hanger hook, the hanger body and the hanger support bar.
+In general, to generate a good amount of variance in the kind of hanger images we would be rendering, we felt it was best to divide it into three discrete parts; the hanger hook, the hanger body and the hanger support bar.

 With these three discrete model parts, then we decided on the properties of these parts we would need to vary.
-Empirically, we noticed that the following parameters provided the best looking images and consequently, the best model performance.
+Empirically, we noticed that the following parameters provided the best-looking images and, consequently, the best model performance.

-- Image Resolution - Output resolution of the image.
+2. Image Resolution - Output resolution of the image.

-- Hook Shape - The shape and size of the hook.
+3. Hook Shape - The shape and size of the hook.

-- Hook Color - The color and texture of the hook.
+4. Hook Color - The color and texture of the hook.

-- Hanger Texture - The color and texture of hanger bodies.
+5. Hanger Texture - The color and texture of hanger bodies.

-- Background alpha - The color and texture of the background.
+6. Background alpha - The color and texture of the background.

-- Lighting - Placement and intensity of the lighting.
+7. Lighting - Placement and intensity of the lighting.

 Animation and Keyframing

 While there may exist better approaches, our approach for quickly generating a good variety of colours, lighting conditions and subject placements was through the process of animating and keyframing various parts of the synthetic hanger object.

-For rendering we needed the rendering engine to render two separate images.
+For rendering, we needed the rendering engine to render two separate images.

-- The actual image we're rendering.
+1. The actual image we're rendering.
 This is the input to the model we're training.